SaifulIslam123/coding_challenge/README.md

-* In this project OfferService, DeliveryCostService and DeliveryTimeService classes contains the application business logic hanadling part.
+* In this project OfferService, DeliveryCostService and DeliveryTimeService classes contain the application business logic handling part.
-* OfferService provides the functionality for adding, removing offer and also provide discount based on offer code.
+* OfferService provides the functionality for adding, and removing offers and also provides package discount based on offer code.
-* DeliveryCostService class calculate the delivery cost for each package.
+* DeliveryCostService class calculates the delivery cost for each package.
-* DeliveryTimeService class calculate the delivery time for each package.
+* DeliveryTimeService class calculates the delivery time for each package.